Gaslight Radio: History

+Gaslight Radio gave Garth Davis, (Lion, academy award nominee) his first shot at filming the bands hit single, Is By Bus in 1997.

 In August 2007, New Zealand group Cut Off Your Hands, performed "Is by Bus", on Triple J's Like a Version program.
 In 2009 Gaslight Radio disbanded with Rory and Martin Cooke pursuing their own projects: Forty Thousand Sisters for Martin, and the Eliza Band for Rory.
 Latter day members of Gaslight Radio included Nick Treweek (2nd drummer), Matt Davis (keys), Emily Fullerton (keys), Alex Jarvis (guitar), Peter Mclean (guitar), Michael Regan (bass) and Cameron Teys (drums).
+Matt Bailey (keys).

 In June 2015 Emporio Armani choose "Change the Ending" from Gaslight Radio's album, Good Heavens Mean Times, for an ad campaign.
 Martin explained "[it] was sourced old school, someone heard it on Youtube, and the negotiations started."
 The track was co-written by the Cooke brothers.

+Martin Cooke has a new project called, Singer Mattress Cat.
+His LP, Subtropical Personality (December 2025), is a homage to his former government housing suburb of Burleigh Park.

+As quoted in the Herald Sun, Cooke says: "Gaslight Radio were never about the awards, the industry schmoozing; always about the art, and it's great that people are rediscovering us."